freedomofpress/securedrop/docs/ossec_alerts.md

 The easiest way to test that OSSEC is working is to SSH to the Monitor Server and run `service ossec restart`.
 This will trigger an Alert level 3 saying: "Ossec server started."

 So you've finished installing SecureDrop, but you haven't received any OSSEC alerts.
 First, check your spam/junk folder.
-If it's not in there, then most likely there is a problem with the email configuration.
+If they're not in there, then most likely there is a problem with the email configuration.
 In order to find out what's wrong, you'll have to SSH to the Monitor Server and take a look at the logs.
 To examine the mail log created by Postfix, run the following command:

 	tail /var/log/mail.log